rubyfu/RubyFu/module_0x3__network_kung_fu/README.md

 254
 ```

-### Check weather an IP address belong to a subnet or not.
+### Check whether an IP address belong to a subnet or not.

 `===` is an alias of include? which returns true if ip address belongs to the range otherwise it returns false.